-If you lived in Croatia instead of United States, you would:
+If you moved to Croatia from the United States, you would:

 MAKE 66.3% LESS MONEY EVERY YEAR

 CROATIA ($17,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Croatia, that number is $17,800.00 per capita.

 Category: United States vs. Croatia GDP

 In United States, you (on average) will live to approximately 79.56.